List of Dungeons & Dragons deities: Lesser deities

-Supplementary pantheons
+Supplementary deities

-Although not listed in the Players Handbook, these deities are listed as part of the default D&D pantheon in new works and as such are regarded as additions to the default pantheon.
+While not listed in the Players Handbook, the following deities appear in supplementary rulebooks for the 3rd edition.
 Although some of these originally come from the Greyhawk, Forgotten Realms, or Eberron campaign settings, each one is mentioned at some point in a non-setting-specific source.
 The name in brackets next to each one specifies the source they are mentioned in.